 Use Buitoni Light Alfredo Sauce, if possible.
-It comes in a 10 ounce container and can be found in most supermarkets in the refrigerator section where fresh pasta and sauces are displayed.
+It comes in a 10-ounce container and can be found in most supermarkets in the refrigerator section where fresh pasta and sauces are displayed.
 If you can’t find it, there are several brands of jarred light Alfredo sauce in the pasta aisle.
-They come in a larger, 15 ounce jar, so you’ll have some leftover.
+They come in a larger, 15-ounce jar, so you’ll have some leftovers.

 Trader Joe’s sells wonderful packages of cooked chicken breasts or buy your favorite.

 WW SmartPoints 7-Green